 Step 2: Multiply the daily rate calculated in Step 1 by the number of days that the employee was not paid, up to a total maximum of 30 days.
 The 30 thirty day period is calendar days, which includes weekends and holidays.
 Actual payment or the commencement of an action stops penalties from accruing..

-What Other Types Of Unpaid Wages Trigger Penalties?
+What Other Types Of Unpaid Wages Trigger These Penalties?

 Unused Vacation Time: The law treats vacation pay the same as other forms of compensation at termination.
-Accrued but unused vacation must immediately be paid out to you upon your termination and within 72 hours of your resignation.
-If you are not paid all accrued vacation at the time you are fired, your employer may be liable for waiting time penalties.
+Accrued but unused vacation must immediately be paid out to you upon your termination and within 72 hours of your resignation (if notice was not provided 72 hours prior).
+If you are not paid all accrued vacation at the time you are fired, your employer may be liable for penalties.
 Your employer may not utilize “use it or lose it” vacation policies as they are illegal in California.
 Simply put, your company must compensate you for any unused vacation time upon your termination.
 In fact, Labor Code § 227.3 states “[A]n employment contract or employer shall not provide for forfeiture of vested vacation time upon termination.”
 (See Amaral v Cintas Corp.
-No. 2 (2008) 163 CA4th 1157, 1206 (upholding waiting time penalties against employer for violations of Lab Code §227.3)
+No. 2 (2008) 163 CA4th 1157, 1206 (upholding penalties against employer for violations of Lab Code §227.3).
+Learn more about California vacation law.

 Missed Lunch & Rest Breaks: Missed Lunch & Rest Breaks: Extra pay premiums that result from missed meal and rest periods are also considered earned wages that must be paid to you immediately upon termination, or within 72 hours of resignation.
-If your employer did not provide you with adequate meal or rest periods during your employment, then under Labor Code section 226.7, it must provide you with extra pay when upon your termination or resignation.
-(See Murphy v Kenneth Cole Prods., Inc. (2007) 40 C4th 1094).
+If your employer did not provide you with adequate meal or rest periods during your employment, then under Labor Code section 226.7, it must provide you with extra pay (1 hour of pay for each lunch or rest break missed) upon your termination or resignation (read more).

 Unpaid Commissions & Bonuses: Unpaid commissions and bonuses may also trigger penalties depending on your employment agreement.

-How Long Do I have To Bring a Waiting Time Penalty Claim?
+How Long Do I Have To Bring A Claim For These Penalties?

 Good Faith Is A Defense

-A good faith dispute that any wages are due to an employee can preclude imposition of waiting time penalties against an employer.
+A good faith dispute that any wages are due to an employee can preclude imposition of penalties against an employer.

 Rights Cannot Be Waived By Agreement